 If you have low mood, you don’t have to panic immediately about having depression.
 At times, when you feel sad, you may often say, “I’m depressed.”
 It’s a common term we use when referring to sadness or when we feel down.
 But depression is much more serious.
 Depression is a clinical diagnosed condition in which a person experiences low mood symptoms, plus some more serious signs and symptoms.

-In depression, you mostly feel extremely sad and this has persisted for more than two weeks already.
+In depression, you feel sad constantly, and this feeling usually persists for more than 2 weeks.
 You also feel hopelessness or helplessness.
 You will likely lose interest in doing the things that previously gave you pleasure such as your hobbies.
-If you love going out and watching movies, then you might not it anymore and prefers staying home.
+If you love going out and watching movies, then you might not like it anymore and prefer staying home.

 Moreover, you often feel fatigued and low in energy even when doing simple physical activities.
 Because of this, you have the tendency to keep on sleeping in an attempt to regain energy.
 Otherwise, some people experience difficulty sleeping as they are bothered by their thoughts and sadness.
 Depression can affect your eating habit as well.
-You may either have poor eating appetite or you might overeat.
+You may either have low or no appetite or you might overeat.
 As a result, you can either lose or gain weight.

 Depressed people also experience social withdrawal.
 They may avoid social interactions with everyone even with their loved ones.
 Above all, depression is life threatening because a depressed individual may think of doing harm to himself/herself and may even have suicidal thoughts.